griffithlab/pmbio.org/_posts/0004-02-02-Germline_SnvIndel_FilteringAnnotationReview.md

 ### Next steps

 Note: We will continue exploring the annotated germline variants created above in a later section on [germline variant interpretation](/module-07-clinical/0007/02/01/Germline_Variant_Interpretation/), specifically in a clinical context.
-But, for now lets proceed to somatic variant calling.
+But, for now let's proceed to somatic variant calling.

 ### Acknowledgements and citations